-The Community Environmental Legal Defense Fund (CELDF), with its International Center for the Rights of Nature, is partnering with Tulane Law School to host the Rights of Nature Symposium: Driving Rights of Nature into Law – Opportunities, Risks, and Obstacles.
+In October 2017, the Community Environmental Legal Defense Fund (CELDF), with its International Center for the Rights of Nature, partnered with Tulane Law School to host the Rights of Nature Symposium: Driving Rights of Nature into Law – Opportunities, Risks, and Obstacles.

 Professor Oliver Houck

 Tulane University Law School

 Mr. Houck attended Harvard College (1960) and Georgetown Law Center (l967), with three intervening years in the US Army, predominantly Korea.
 He served as a federal prosecutor in the US Attorney’s Office in Washington DC until l971, when he became general counsel to the National Wildlife Federation and part of the first wave of environmental law.
 In 1981 he moved to Louisiana where much of his work since centered, joining the law faculty of Tulane University.
 He has served on boards and panels of several national science and environmental organizations, and remains active on issues dealing with endangered species, water and coastal protection.
 He has also taught comparative environmental law and environmental human rights in universities abroad including Havana, Monterrey, Sevilla and Auckland.
 He has recently conducted a seminar exploring the legal rights of nature, and will be publishing an article on these rights in the Sevilla law review later this year.

 Wallace Global Fund